stylizedjs/stylized/README.md

 <details>
   <summary> Can I use it in a project of my company?</summary>

 Yes, you can.
-However, there is no responsibility or warranty on the part of the collaborators of the project or the creator (<a href="https://github.com/gdcmarinho">@gdcmarinho</a>).
+However, there is no responsibility or warranty on the part of the collaborators of the project.
 If you need more information about it, [read the license](./LICENSE).

 </details>
 <details>